KenwoodFox/EG-207/docs/presentations/Critical_Design_Review.md

    - Because our environmental monitoring solution does not have the same level of quality assurance as a similar solution, over-reliance by the end user could result in uncalibrated data, unexpected failure modes or strange untested bugs over time.
  - Risks
    - Increased risk of the system to malfunction if operation of system is prolonged without proper maintenance.
+   - Potential light scatter non-visible to the naked eye.
    - Airborne contaminants can cause the system to malfunction and provide inaccurate data.